Make the best senior care decision

 Medicaid: Arkansas offers multiple Medicaid waiver programs, including the Arkansas Independent Choices (IC) program.
 This member-directed option allows the senior to hire, train, and supervise their own in-home caregiver, including some relatives and family members.

-Veteran: All individuals that are veterans should contact the Arkansas Department of Veteran Affairs for information about the Veteran Directed Care program.
+Veteran: Qualified veterans should contact the Arkansas Department of Veteran Affairs for information about the Veteran-Directed Care program.

 Non-Medicaid: California’s Family Caregiver Services Program receives funding from the state’s 33 Area Agencies on Aging.
 Local programs assist family caregivers with services, training, counseling, and respite care.
 Some financial compensation may be available to eligible caregivers.

-Medicaid: California’s Medicaid program offers In-Home Supportive Services that offer assistance to qualifying older to help them remain in their own homes as they age.
-Seniors hire, train, and supervise their personal care aides, including family members.
+Medicaid: California’s Medicaid program offers In-Home Supportive Services that may provide assistance to qualifying older adults to help them remain in their own homes as they age.
+Seniors may hire, train, and supervise their personal care aides, including family members.
 Spouses may be eligible to receive caregiving compensation on a case-by-case basis.

-Veterans: The California Department of Veteran Affairs funds a Veteran Directed Care Program.
+Veterans: The California Department of Veteran Affairs may be able to connect eligible veterans with the Veteran Directed Care Program.

 Non-Medicaid: The Colorado State Unit of Aging, a division of the Department of Human Services, is responsible for elderly caregiver programs, and may offer counseling, respite services, and training to family caregivers at no charge.

-Medicaid: The Consumer Directed Attendant Support Services (CDASS) program isn’t technically a Medicaid waiver, but it allows Medicaid-eligible recipients to hire, train, and manage their own personal care providers, including adult children and spouses.
+Medicaid: The Consumer Directed Attendant Support Services (CDASS) program isn’t technically a Medicaid waiver, but it may allow Medicaid-eligible recipients to hire, train, and manage their own personal care providers, including adult children and spouses.

-Veteran: If your loved one is a Veteran, contact the Colorado Division of Military and Veteran Affairs for more information on Veteran Directed Care program.
+Veteran: If your loved one is a veteran, contact the Colorado Division of Military and Veteran Affairs for more information on the Veteran Directed Care program.

 Non-Medicaid: Local Area Agencies on Aging sponsor a National Family Caregiver Support network.
 While family caregivers aren’t directly compensated, they are eligible for services like short-term respite care and items necessary to help elderly adults age in place safely.

-Medicaid: Medicaid programs and waivers are available through HUSKY Health.
+Medicaid: Medicaid programs and waivers may be available through HUSKY Health.
 Family caregivers generally can’t receive payment — however, Caregiver Homes of Connecticut allow a family member or friend who lives with an aging adult to be compensated for their caregiving services.

-Veteran: The Veteran-Directed Care program in Connecticut is offered through VA Connecticut Health Care System West Haven Campus.
+Veteran: The Veteran Directed Care program is offered through the VA Connecticut Health Care System West Haven Campus.

-Non-Medicaid: The Division of Services for Aging and Adults with Physical Disabilities offers Non-Medicaid alternative assistance programs for older Delaware residents.
-The Delaware Personal Care Program offers payment for various family caregiving services that help seniors live independently.
+Non-Medicaid: The Division of Services for Aging and Adults with Physical Disabilities offers non-Medicaid alternative assistance programs for older Delaware residents.
+The Delaware Personal Care Program may offer payment for various family caregiving services that help seniors live independently.

 Medicaid: The Division of Services for Aging and Adults offers a variety of Medicaid programs.
-Some family members can receive payments for providing caregiving services, including spouses and adult children.
+Some family members may receive payments for providing caregiving services, including spouses and adult children.

 Non-Medicaid: Florida’s Department of Elder Affairs administers the National Family Caregiver Support Program for non-Medicaid assistance programs.

-Veteran: Florida offers a Veteran-Directed Care program in select counties.
+Veteran: The Veteran Directed Care program is available to eligible veterans in multiple locations within the state.
 Contact the Florida Department of Veteran Affairs for more information.

 Medicaid: The Georgia Department of Human Services offers two waiver services through the Older Adult & Disabled waiver program.
 Often, family members only qualify as paid caregivers in rural locations and unique circumstances.
 Spouses cannot be compensated for senior care.

-Non-Medicaid: The Kupuna Caregivers Program offers assistance up to $210 a day to Honolulu city and Honolulu county residents.
+Non-Medicaid: The Kupuna Caregiver Program offers assistance to Honolulu city and Honolulu county residents.
 The Chore Services Program is an alternative non-Medicaid funded service managed by the Department of Human Services’ Adult Protective and Community Services Branch which may offer family caregiver compensation.

 Medicaid: Under the Hawaii Department of Human Services, the State of Hawaii Med-QUEST Division administers the state’s Medicaid alternative.
 Family caregivers may be compensated for personal care and respite care, but not medical assistance.

-Veteran: The Idaho Division of Veteran Services sponsors a Veteran-Directed Care program.
+Veteran: The Idaho Division of Veterans Services may connect eligible veterans to the Veteran Directed Care program.

-Medicaid: The Structured Family Caregiving program provides financial and support services for caregivers.
+Medicaid: The Structured Family Caregiving program, which is operated by Caregiver Homes by Indiana from Seniorlink, provides financial and support services for caregivers.
 Family members may be eligible for tax-free daily stipends, training, up to 15 days of respite services, and visits from registered nurses.